 The Associate in Science in Human Development and Family Studies (HDFS) integrates practical and academic experiences to provide you with entry-level, professional competencies in the human service fields.
 The course work can help you gain a foundational understanding of life span and family development, and a core of professional skills that you can apply in program planning and service delivery.
-Many graduates go on to earn a bachelor’s degree; some eventually enroll in graduate school.
-No matter what hours you work in your present job, the online HDFS program can help you get a degree without ever setting foot on campus.
+Many graduates go on to earn an HDFS bachelor's degree; some eventually enroll in graduate school.
+The online HDFS program can help you get a degree without ever setting foot on campus.

 Why an HDFS Degree Online at Penn State?

 Two Options — These options were created to give you a choice so you can focus on an aspect of human development and family studies that best meets your career goals:

 - The Adult Development and Aging Services option can prepare you for a wide variety of service roles in mental health facilities, or nursing homes and other institutions for the aged.
 It focuses on the biological, psychological, and social development of adults and elderly persons, with special emphasis on the various contexts of adult development, including work and the family.